bazf/AngularTokenAuthASP.NETWebAPI2/README.md

 ## Default credentials for administrator

 User Name: "administrator", Password: "administrator".
-By default, after application start, in system exists only administrator.
+By default, after application start, the administrator user only exists in system.
 You can register new users in registration page.
 The password should not be less then 6 characters.

 ## EntityFramework DB Initializer

 For testing purpose, by default, custom EntityFramwork DB Initializer is setted to `DropCreateDatabaseAlways`.
 After every new application has been started data base is setted to its default values.
-You may want to change this behavior, so then you should uncomment needed custom initializer and comment others in DevComDbContext class's constructor.
+You may want to change this behavior, so then you should uncomment needed custom initializer and comment others in NotesAppContext class's constructor.

 ## Build Server side.